freetaxii/testlab/README.md

 3) The provided STIX data (data/indicators.json) will need to be loaded into this read-only collection.
-4) It is important to note that the read-only collection MUST be empty before the indicators.stix file is imported and MUST not contain any other data.
+4) It is important to note that the read-only collection MUST be empty before the indicators.json file is imported and MUST not contain any other data.

 ### addContentTests.go ###
 This tool will perform various POST requests to the object